 Domestic Violence and Protective Orders

 If you or your child is facing threats, harassment, or abuse, your safety is our priority.
 Arizona law allows for the issuance of an Order of Protection (A.R.S. §13-3602), which can prevent an abuser from contacting or approaching you.
 If you’re seeking legal assistance to obtain an Order of Protection, our experienced Mesa Order of Protection Attorney can guide you through the process to ensure your safety and legal rights are upheld.
+We help clients:- File for emergency or long-term protective orders

 - Gather evidence and witness testimony